-Alterations in buildings built before April 1st, 1987 in New York City require asbestos testing before you can get approval from the NYC DOB for a work permit application.
+Renovations and alterations in buildings built prior to April 1st, 1987 in New York City require asbestos testing before you can get approval from the NYC DOB for a work permit application.
 In NYC asbestos testing companies file their results with the Department of Environmental Protection.
 Architects must include a copy of these documents with their submission when filing with the Department of Buildings.

 Asbestos Testing in NYC